Getting Rid of a Yeast Diaper Rash

 4. Gentian Violet (*can cause purple staining on clothes)

 Removing sugars and non-organic dairy from your diet and clearing up any yeast infections you might have will help to reduce the reoccurrence of a yeast diaper rash.

 3. Restore Acidophilus

-Acidophilus can be found in many foods including special acidophilus milk, yogurt, carrots, rice starch, bananas, soybeans, garlic and garbanzo beans.
+Acidophilus (or Infant Probiotics) can be found in many foods including special acidophilus milk, yogurt, carrots, rice starch, bananas, soybeans, garlic and garbanzo beans.
 In addition, acidophilus can be purchased in capsules, powder form, liquids, and tablets at health food stores.
 Feeding baby foods high in acidophilus or adding one teaspoon of acidophilus powder per day to baby’s bottle can restore the good bacteria.
 If baby is on solids, it is best to give the acidophilus supplement one hour before meals.

 Yeast bacteria can live up to 5 days on baby’s skin and clothes even after the rash has cleared.
 Be sure to disinfect baby’s diapers, clothes, and sheets in between uses and up to 5 days after the rash has cleared to prevent reoccurrence.
-To disinfect add one (1) of the following safe ingredients to the wash cycle of baby's clothes, sheets and diapers.
+To disinfect add one (1) of the following safe ingredients to the FIRST wash cycle of baby's clothes, sheets and diapers.